hackclub/ai-safety-dance/intro.md

 Let's plant that tree today!

 [^numerical-extraction]: Estimate derived via "numerical posterior extraction".
 In other words, I pulled a number out my--

+[^actual-timeline-estimates]: Okay but more seriously: the best forecasters estimate human-level "artificial general intelligence" [by 2033, a bit under a decade](https://www.metaculus.com/questions/5121/date-of-general-ai/), and "transformative AI" whose impact is on par as the Industrial Revolution [by 2044, a bit under two decades](https://www.metaculus.com/questions/19356/transformative-ai-date/).
+I'm personally more pessimistic than that, but I'd be _shocked_ if we don't get Einstein-level AIs by 2060.

 [^quote-trees]: Quote source: [nobody knows lol.](https://en.wikiquote.org/wiki/Trees#Planting)